• About TTT

 9. Visit A Buc-ee’s

 If you’re not from Texas, chances are you’ve never been to a Buc-ee’s.
 But this is a must-do in Texas at least once.
 Those who know, know.
 Buc-ee’s is an impressive staple of Texas culture.
-Not only is it the largest gas station and rest stop in the world, but they also have the cheapest gas than its competitors.
-And of course, you’ll want to pick up some beaver nuggets and maybe a t-shirt with the beaver on it – he is super cute!
-And, now they are everywhere in Texas.
+It is the largest gas station and rest stop in the world and has the cheapest gas of its competitors.
+And, of course, you’ll want to pick up some beaver nuggets and maybe a t-shirt with the beaver on it – he is super cute!
+And now, they are everywhere in Texas.
 Heck, I live 5 minutes from one.

 11. State Fair Of Texas